logo

 1/4 comma meantone is a little tricky to tune on the harp.
 You need to learn how to judge a slightly out of tune 5th, slightly narrow, so that when you do four of these consecutively (G-D, D-A, A down an ocatve, A-E, E-B, B down an octave) your resulting 3rd is absolutely pure.
 It is tricky because each 5th has to be the same amount out-of-tune.
 Once you have got that far, either tune the other strings by pure 3rds, or continue the cycle of out-of-tune 5ths.
 Damp the other strings, especially na comhluighe and cronan Gs, so their sympathetic vibrations don't impair your judgement of the intervals.

-The Great Highland Bagpipe does not use an even temperament or intonation, since it has a drone.
-This tuning was published by Seamus MacNeill in 19686.
+This tuning for Great Highland Bagpipe was published by Seamus MacNeill in 19686.

 (in actual fact, the pipes have two more notes than this.
 High A is an octave above low A, or 10/9 above the flat 7th G. There is also a low G, which is 9/8 below the low A, and so does not make an octave with the high G. But we can still discuss the scale shown here without worrying about these peculiarities).